-SEO copywriting focuses on creating quality, relevant, and hopefully interesting content that attracts visitors to your blog again and again.
+SEO copywriting focuses on creating quality, relevant, extremely helpful and hopefully interesting content that attracts visitors to your blog again and again.
 You're building rankings, authority and traffic, and encouraging visitors to share your content.

 In this article I will be discussing the former.
 A major mistake many business bloggers make is trying to sell before they've delivered on their initial content promise or demonstrated any value.
 "Hello, here are our products and services... which ones can I show you today?"

-If one of the booking girls was sick, I’d take over the phone at times, to make sure the guys had ‘dems’ to go to.
+If one of the booking girls was sick, I’d take over the phone at times, to make sure the guys had demos to go on.
 I learned the hard way that selling too early just closed doors.
 I carelessly let myself enter into a mini presentation on the phone a few times.
 Big mistake!
 The only purpose of the phone call was letting the prospect know about the free stuff we were giving them.
 If we were ravenous direct sales wolves, they were Bambi, and we had to make sure we didn't scare them away before we came anywhere near the jugular.

-We were some of the most aggressive, high pressure salespeople on the planet, but we still realized there was a time and place for selling.
+We were some of the most aggressive, high pressure salespeople on the planet, but we realized there was a time and place for selling.
 Throw the pitch in with the gift, or begin selling before building rapport and demonstrating value, and we were dead at hello.

 Did I get burned a few times by people that just grabbed the knife set and slammed the door?
 Absolutely.
 We paid for these gifts out of our own pocket, so that hurt.
 I believed that we had offered them a free gift and that my new friends deserved more than just a pitch.
-I became the sales manager because of my closing ratio, and keeping the gift separate from the pitch has served me well over the decades that followed.
+I became the sales trainer because of my closing ratio, and keeping the gift separate from the pitch has served me well over the decades that followed.

 If you've enticed visitors to your blog with the promise of valuable information, deliver on that offer; no strings attached.

-Our local TD bank recently ran a promotion to attract new clients.
+Our local TD bank ran a promotion to attract new clients.
 I noted that they were offering an Apple iPod as a free gift, not a $5.00 toaster that was likely to catch fire the first time it was plugged in.
 Outsourced-to-the-lowest-bidder, automated or just plain crappy content = worthless gift.
 It sends a very negative message and is bad for business.
-Put your all into each post or hire someone committed to content excellence.
+Put your all into each post or hire someone committed to creating content excellence.
 Your content gift needs to be epic; that means better than any of your competitors are publishing.